Sim-to-Real Causal Transfer: A Metric Learning Approach to Causally-Aware Interaction Representations: Experiments

 In this section, we will present a set of experiments to answer the following four questions: \begin{enumerate}[nosep] \item How well do recent representations capture the causal relations between interactive agents? \item Is our proposed method effective for addressing the limitations of recent representations? \item Do finer-grained annotations provide any benefits for learning causally-aware representations? \item Finally, does greater causal awareness offer any practical advantages in challenging scenarios? \end{enumerate}

 Throughout our experiments, the multi-agent forecasting task is defined as predicting the future trajectory of the ego agent for 12 time steps, given the history observations of all agents in a scene in the past 8 time steps.
-We evaluate forecasting models on three metrics: \begin{itemize}[nosep] \item \textit{Average Displacement Error} (ADE): the average Euclidean distance between the predicted output and the ground truth trajectories -- a metric widely used in prior literature to measure the prediction accuracy of a forecasting model. \item \textit{Final Displacement Error} (FDE): the Euclidean distance between the predicted output and the ground truth at the last time step -- another common metric measuring prediction accuracy. \item \textit{Average Causal Error} (ACE): the average difference between the estimated causal effect and the ground truth causal effect -- a metric inspired by~\citet{roelofsCausalAgentsRobustnessBenchmark2022a} to measure the causal awareness of a learned representation,
+Given that our simulator operates deterministically without random variations in agent trajectories, we train our forecasting models to output a single future trajectory for the ego agent, rather than generating multiple potential trajectories in multimodal settings.
+We evaluate forecasting models on three metrics: \begin{itemize}[nosep] \item \textit{Average Displacement Error} (ADE): the average Euclidean distance between the predicted output and the ground truth trajectories -- a widely used metric to measure the prediction accuracy of a forecasting model. \item \textit{Final Displacement Error} (FDE): the Euclidean distance between the predicted output and the ground truth at the last time step -- another common metric measuring prediction accuracy. \item \textit{Average Causal Error} (ACE): the average difference between the estimated causal effect and the ground truth causal effect -- a metric inspired by~\citet{roelofsCausalAgentsRobustnessBenchmark2022a} to measure the causal awareness of a learned representation,